 A Personal Licence authorises the holder to supply alcohol or authorises the supply of alcohol in accordance with a Premises Licence.

-- one of which is endorsed with a statement verifying the likeness of yourself to the photograph by a solicitor, notary, a person of standing in the community or any individual with a professional qualification.
+- Two photographs, one of which is endorsed with a statement verifying the likeness of yourself to the photograph by a solicitor, notary, a person of standing in the community or any individual with a professional qualification.
+The person who endorses the photograph will also need to complete the appropriate page of the application form.

 The Deregulation Act 2015 came into effect on the 1 April 2015, and abolished the requirement to renew personal licences.
 Instead personal licences will carry on indefinitely until such time that they are either surrendered or revoked.